bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 General Concepts
 ------------------------

 The Stream Juggler Platform performs data processing that is fulfilled in modules.
 A module is a processor.
-Its processing mode is determined by a set of configurations uploaded to the system via the UI.
+The mode of processing in it is determined by a set of configurations uploaded to the system via the UI.

-The events enter the platform in streams from a list of supported interfaces - TCP, Kafka and T-streams.
+The events enter the processor in streams from a list of supported interfaces - TCP, Kafka and T-streams.
 A result data are put into an external datastorage.

 .. figure:: _static/Overview1.png

-Actually, the platform represents a pipeline of the modules that perform input data transformation, computation and result data exporting...
+Actually, the platform represents a pipeline of modules that perform input data transformation, computation and result data exporting...

 SJ-Platform performs a **real-time data processing**.
 That means the system can handle events as soon as they are available inside the system without specific delay.